liamodwyer/github-pages/_workshop/index.md

 * Enables you to contribute to, collaborate on, and support digital research projects
 * Enables you to control changes to your files over time without keeping multiple copies of those files

+#### Github
-***GitHub*** on the other hand is a popular website for hosting and sharing Git repositories remotely.
+**_GitHub_**, on the other hand, is a popular website for hosting and sharing Git repositories.
 It offers a web interface and provides functionality and a mixture of both free and paid services for working with such repositories.
 The majority of the content that GitHub hosts is open source software, though increasingly it is being used for other projects such as open access journals (e.g. Journal of Open Source Software), blogs, and regularly updated text books.
 In addition to GitHub, there are other Git hosting services that offer many similar features such as GitLab, Bitbucket and Gitee.

 How can GitHub help with work in libraries?